FMM GOVERNING BODY

 Meetings: Shall meet at least twice a year

-Objective: To prevent and address complaints of sexual harassment and promote gender sensitivity and a safe campus environment.
+To prevent and redress complaints of sexual harassment while fostering gender sensitivity and ensuring a safe and respectful campus environment.

 Functions:

-- Addresses and resolves complaints of sexual harassment with dignity and confidentiality.
+• Address and resolve complaints of sexual harassment with fairness, dignity, and confidentiality.

-- Prevents sexual harassment at college and ensures safe environment for students and staff.
+• Prevent incidents of sexual harassment by ensuring a safe and secure environment for students and staff.

-- Create awareness about the challenges faced by the girls/women and remedial or legal measures available.
+• Create awareness about challenges faced by women and inform them of available remedial and legal measures.

-- Conducts periodical programmes on women empowerment in association with the WEC.
+• Organize regular programmes on women empowerment in collaboration with the Women Empowerment Cell (WEC).

 10. ANTI-RAGGING COMMITTEE